-Think of the card as the younger sibling of the new Capital One Venture X Rewards Card, with fewer perks … but a much smaller price tag.
-The annual fee on the card is only $95.
-Unlike the U.S. Bank card above, you’ll be on the hook for the $95 fee right away in year one – Capital One does not waive the annual fee for the first year.
+Think of the card as the smaller sibling of the new Capital One Venture X Rewards Card, with fewer perks … but a much smaller price tag, too: The annual fee on the card is only $95.
+You'll be on the hook for the $95 fee right away in year one – Capital One does not waive the annual fee for the first year.

 Click Here to learn more about the Capital One Venture Rewards Credit Card.

 The Platinum Card® from American Express

-But credits for Global Entry or TSA PreCheck are a big reason we urge readers to do the math before ruling out cards with a big annual fee.
+But credits for Global Entry or TSA PreCheck are part of the reason we urge readers to do the math before ruling out cards with a big annual fee.
 Not only does the card offer up to a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits like a $200 airline incidental credit, up to a $200 hotel credit for hotel bookings made through Amextravel.com (a two-night minimum stay is required for Hotel Collection bookings), up to a $200 annual credit for Uber rides, up to a $240 annual entertainment credit, up to a $100 annual credit to spend at Saks Fifth Avenue, and more.

 Additionally, the card offers the best airport lounge access available from any credit card out there.
 There simply isn't a card that will improve your airport experience more than the Platinum Card from American Express.